abhigna97/portfolio/README.md

 ### Experience:

 #### SoC Logic Design Engineer, Foundry Services, Intel Corporation, Folsom, CA. (July 2024 – Present)
+- RTL Design and Integration of NoC into a test Chip SoC (Mar 2025 – Present)
+    - Configured a 72 Port NoC with AXI, APB, AHB Interfaces using Arteris FlexNoC, generated RTL, Constraints.
+    - Integrated the NoC into SoC, with LPDDR, UCIe, HBM IPs.
-- RTL Design for Debug Subsystem IP for Server Class SoC (July 2024 – Present)
+- RTL Design for Debug Subsystem IP for Server Class SoC (July 2024 – Feb 2025)
     - Written RTL Design for Debug Security Shim to translate the security signals between sourced IPs and Intel IP.
     - Resolved debug for JIRA Tickets from the Verification team.
     - Microarchitecture diagrams design using drawio tool.